 The University of London is accepting applications for DCMS Scholarships for MSc Information Security for part-time distance learning students, funded by DCMS.
 UK or EU citizens are eligible to apply for this scholarship program.

 The aim of the scholarship is to provide financial help to part-time distance learning students.

 The University of London is a collegiate research university located in London, England, consisting of 18 constituent colleges, nine research institutes and a number of central bodies.
 The university is the largest university by a number of full-time students in the United Kingdom, with 161,270 campus-based students and over 50,000 distance learning students in the University of London International Programmes.

 - Course Level: Scholarships are available to pursue MSc programme.

 - Study Subject: Scholarships are awarded in Information Security for part-time distance learning students, funded by DCMS.

 - Scholarship Award: These scholarships cover the full tuition fees of £16,511 (though not the cost of sitting or resitting exams).

-Number of Scholarships: Two scholarships are available for UK residents to study the GCHQ-certified MSc in Information Security by distance learning.
+- Number of Scholarships: Two scholarships are available for UK residents.

 - The award can be taken in the UK